-The two fields that I have a passion for are the neuroscience of reproduction and the biochemistry of lipid signaling.
-My group combines these fields to understand nervous system control of female reproductive neurophysiology and behavior by lipid signaling.
+Two fields that I have a passion for are neuroscience and the biochemistry of lipid signaling.
+My group combines these fields to understand how lipid signaling drives changes in all aspects of neurophysiology through a systems neuroscience approach.
 One lipid signaling system currently being investigated centers on endogenous cannabinoids.
-Cannabinoids are the active compounds in the plant cannabis (pictured to the right).
+Cannabinoids are lipids from the plant Cannabis, also known as marijuana.

 Cannabinoid compounds activate receptors throughout the body and the nervous system and regulate a myriad of neurophysiological pathways.
 These receptors did not evolve to prepare for the likelihood that an organism would someday ingest compounds from a cannabis plant.
 They evolved in concert with endogenous signaling molecules that are collectively called endocannabinoids.
-The most studied of these are the lipid signaling molecules, anandamide (AEA) and 2-arachidonoyl glycerol (2-AG).
+The most studied of these are the lipid signaling molecules are Anandamide and 2-arachidonoyl glycerol.
 However, there is growing evidence that these two lipids are not alone in exerting cannabimimetic (cannabinoid-like) effects in the body.
-Many of these novel endogenous endocannabinoid analogs are produced in the female reproductive tract and the brain.
+Many of these novel endocannabinoid analogs are produced throughout the body and likely play important roles in pathophysiology.